Vyral/base-template/_posts/2022-02-17-avoid-these-3-things-when-you-refinance.md

 **Mistake No. 3: Refinancing too often.** Most of the time, this isn’t the borrower’s fault.
 It happens because they don’t have someone advising them correctly.
 Don’t plan on refinancing again two years later because you don’t know what interest rates will be like then.
 Remember that every time you refinance, you have to pay fees.
 If you refinance too often, you’re just adding to the cost.
 Really, everything you can do with a refinance can be done at the same time—you can switch from FHA to conventional and get equity out with a single refinance.&nbsp;

-Make sure you really think about why you want to refinance before you do.
+Make sure you think about why you want to refinance before you do.
 If you want help or advice, I’d be happy to strategize with you.
 Just give me a call at 619-948-2996 or email me.
 I look forward to talking with you soon.